SAP/open-resource-discovery/static/spec-v1/interfaces/Document.ts.txt

  * They express a "part of" relationship to the chosen group concept.
  * If an "identity / equals" relationship needs to be expressed, use the `correlationIds` instead.
  *
- * To learn more about the concept, please refer to the [Group Concept Documentation](../../details/articles/grouping-and-bundling#Groups).
+ * To learn more about the concept, see [Group Concept Documentation](../../details/articles/grouping-and-bundling#Groups).
  */
 export interface Group {
   /**